Dakota Fanning to star in 'Sweetness in the Belly'

-Actor Dakota Fanning has been cast as the lead in immigrant drama "Sweetness in the Belly".
+American actor Dakota Fanning is all set to star in the immigrant drama titled 'Sweetness in the Belly'.

-The feature, being directed by Zeresenay Berhane Mehari from a script by Laura Phillips, is an adaptation of Camilla Gibb's bestselling novel.
+The shooting of the film has started in Ireland and will continue in Ethiopia.
+Zeresenay Berhane Mehari is helming the drama, while Laura Phillips is writing the script for the film, reported Variety.

-The story follows the life of an immigrant from the unique perspective of being orphaned in Africa as a child, escaping to England as a refugee, embracing the immigrant community in London, and attempting to reunite people with their scattered families while dealing with a passionate lost love affair with a doctor.
+The flick is based on Camilla Gibb's bestselling novel that explores an immigrant's life from the perspective of being an orphaned child in Africa, escaping to England as a refugee, embracing the immigrant community in London and attempting to reunite people with their families while dealing with an intense lost love affair with a doctor.

-Actor Saoirse Ronan was earlier attached to the project but after her departure, Fanning was roped in.
+Other cast members of the film include Wunmi Mosaku and Kunal Nayyar of 'The Big Bang Theory' fame.
+The movie was unveiled at the 2017 Berlin Film Festival.

-The 24-year-old actor will be joined by Yahya Abdul-Mateen II, Wunmi Mosaku and Kunal Nayyar in the cast, reported Deadline.
+Berhane Mehari's debut feature film 'Difret' was executive produced by Angelina Jolie and received the audience awards at the 2014 Sundance Film Festival and in the panorama section of the Berlin Film Festival.

-The project was developed by Sienna Films, and is being produced by Jennifer Kawaja and Julia Sereny along with Alan Moloney and Susan Mullen.
+'Sweetness in the Belly' is developed by Sienna Films and is produced by Jennifer Kawaja and Julia Sereny of Sienna Films, along with Alan Moloney and Susan Mullen of Parallel Films.

-Shooting for the film has started in Ireland and will later shift to Ethiopia.
+Fanning last appeared in 'Ocean's 8' and in TNT's television series titled 'The Alienist'.
+She will also be seen portraying the role of Charles Manson follower Squeaky Fromme in Quentin Tarantino's next directorial 'Once Upon a Time in Hollywood'.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)